We have been closely following developments for some time and our investment teams anticipated and prepared for the possibility of such a filing.

 Chapter 9 of the U.S. Bankruptcy Code governs all bankruptcy proceedings for municipalities such as Detroit.
 Since a municipality cannot be liquidated or reorganized, the primary purpose of Chapter 9 is to help a city or town seek protection from its creditors while it negotiates in good faith to provide a plan for adjusting its debts.

-We will continue to closely follow developments as the bankruptcy proceedings move forward; however, it is not yet possible to determine when Detroit will complete this process.
+We will continue to closely follow developments as the bankruptcy proceedings move forward.

-- Some Fidelity municipal bond mutual funds held certain water and sewer securities issued by the City of Detroit.
+Some Fidelity municipal bond mutual funds held certain water and sewer securities issued by the City of Detroit.
 These securities are backed by water and sewer system revenues, which are different from the general revenues of the city of Detroit.
 Principal and interest payments on the water and sewer bonds are not expected to be changed by the bankruptcy filing.
-In addition, more than 95 percent of the Detroit water and sewer holdings in Fidelity mutual funds have the added security of a guaranty of payment by investment grade bond insurers.
+In addition, all of the Detroit water and sewer holdings in Fidelity mutual funds have the added security of a guaranty of payment by investment grade bond insurers.